michaelsshaw/vbos/README.md

 project will suffice for creating this.
 In addition, you must also have an ext2 filesystem image.

+After compilation, the bin folder contains the userspace binaries that can be copied into your filesystem image.

 NOTE: For versions of limine >=5.x, multiple images must be used.
 Limine will no longer accept ext2 filesystems for booting kernel images, and this OS as of yet only supports ext2.